Dr. Ed Ashby's Bio

 In 1986, based on the Natal Study, the South African government legalized bowhunting.
-Legalization in South Africa soon opened legal bowhunting in many other Sub-Sahara countries.
+Legalization in South Africa soon opened legal bowhunting in many other Sub-Saharan countries.
 The Natal Study was the definitive document used to successfully lobby for bowhunting legalization.

 Upon completion of the Natal Study, Dr. Ashby continued his arrow and broadhead penetration research for another three decades.
-His research has led to empirical findings in arrow lethality, revealing the 650 grain heavy bone threshold, the 19% FOC (Forward of Center) threshold, and the effectiveness of single bevel broadheads on breaking bone as well as increasing soft tissue damage.
+His research has led to empirical findings in arrow lethality, revealing the 650-grain heavy bone threshold, the 19% FOC (Forward of Center) threshold, and the effectiveness of single bevel broadheads on breaking bone as well as increasing soft tissue damage.

-His testing is the closest thing to the scientific method as is possible under the testing conditions.
-Never before has anyone tested arrow and broadheads on actual game animals on such a scale.
+His testing is the closest thing to the scientific method as is possible under testing conditions.
+Never before has anyone tested arrows and broadheads on actual game animals on such a scale.
 The test results have been carefully compiled and are now available to the public free of charge.
 Bowhunters everywhere owe Dr. Ashby a debt of gratitude as his data reveals which broadheads and arrows perform the best on game animals.
 The results show that whether you shoot a traditional bow like a recurve or a longbow, or if you're shooting a compound, the arrows and broadheads that performed well in the testing, will perform for you.

 Dr. Ed Ashby with White Rhino taken with a longbow in 1984